needyamin/pdf-reader/README.md

    ```sh
    python build.py
    ```
-   The standalone `.exe` and all build artifacts will be in the `/public/dist/` folder.
+   The standalone `.exe` will be in the `/public/` folder.
    The `/public` folder will contain the built `.exe`, an Inno Setup script, and (optionally) the installer.
-All build and dist folders are now inside `/public`.
+All build and dist folders are inside `/public`.

 ## Creating a Windows Installer (Inno Setup)

 1. **Install Inno Setup** ([Download here](https://jrsoftware.org/isinfo.php))
-2. After running `python build.py`, open `/public/installer.iss` in Inno Setup and click "Compile".
+2. After running `python build.py`, the installer will be created automatically if Inno Setup is installed.
+3. If Inno Setup is not found, open `/public/installer.iss` in Inno Setup and click "Compile".
-3. The installer (e.g., `AdvancedPDFReader-Setup-v1.0.0.exe`) will be created in `/public`.
+4. The installer (e.g., `AdvancedPDFReader-Setup-v1.0.0.exe`) will be created in `/public`.

 ## Usage
 - Run `pdfReader.py` (or `PDFReader.exe` after build)